 What is WingTsun?

-Briefly, Wing Tsun is a way of practical and economical movement and logical thinking that can transform your life.
+We encourage the reader to look at and read the many News and Blog entries on this site to get a better idea what Wing Tsun is.
+In lieu of that, briefly, Wing Tsun is a way of practical and economical movement and logical thinking that can transform your life.
 Millions of people in the western world have made these eastern practices a way of life.
 As with many things, the benefits one can expect from Wing Tsun depend heavily on the individual’s dedication to the idea, the learning and the mental and physical training.
 Learning self-defense, coordination and becoming more fit are benefits that come along with the major benefit which is the holistic way it can positively affect one’s self-image and approach to living.

 Changes seldom come immediately in life.
 The skills you learn in WingTsun take time to fully become part of you.
 Prospective students should consider the fact that most martial arts are a journey and it is the journey, not the destination that is the most important.